the1lab/1lab/src/Homotopy/Truncation.lagda.md

        , iso (decode' _ (inc _)) (rinv _ (inc _)) (linv _ (inc _))
 ```

+We can also phrase the recursion principle as an equivalence between
+functions out of $\| A \|_n$ and functions out of $A$, as long as the
+codomain is appropriately truncated.

 ```agda
 n-Tr-univ
   : ∀ {ℓ ℓ'} {A : Type ℓ} {B : Type ℓ'} n